 Alprazolam concentrations may be reduced by up to 50% in smokers compared to non-smokers.

-Alprazolam is primarily eliminated by metabolism via cytochrome P450 3A (CYP3A).
-Most of the interactions that have been documented with alprazolam are with drugs that inhibit or induce CYP3A4.
+Most of the interactions that have been documented with alprazolam are with drugs that modulate CYP3A4 activity.

-Compounds that are potent inhibitors of CYP3A would be expected to increase plasma alprazolam concentrations.
-Drug products that have been studied in vivo, along with their effect on increasing alprazolam AUC, are as follows: ketoconazole, 3.98 fold; itraconazole, 2.70 fold; nefazodone, 1.98 fold; fluvoxamine, 1.96 fold; and erythromycin, 1.61 fold (see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS, DRUG INTERACTIONS].
+Compounds that are inhibitors or inducers of CYP3A would be expected to increase or decrease plasma alprazolam concentrations, respectively.
+Drug products that have been studied in vivo, along with their effect on increasing alprazolam AUC, are as follows: ketoconazole, 3.98 fold; itraconazole, 2.66 fold; nefazodone, 1.98 fold; fluvoxamine, 1.96 fold; and erythromycin, 1.61 fold [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS, DRUG INTERACTIONS].
 Other studied drugs include:

-CYP3A inducers would be expected to decrease alprazolam concentrations and this has been observed in vivo.
-The oral clearance of alprazolam (given in a 0.8 mg single dose) was increased from 0.90±0.21 mL/min/kg to 2.13±0.54 mL/min/kg and the elimination t½ was shortened (from 17.1±4.9 to 7.7 ±1.7 h) following administration of 300 mg/day carbamazepine for 10 days (see DRUG INTERACTIONS).
-However, the carbamazepine dose used in this study was fairly low compared to the recommended doses (1000-1200 mg/day); the effect at usual carbamazepine doses is unknown.
+The oral clearance of alprazolam (given in a 0.8 mg single dose) was increased from 0.90±0.21 mL/min/kg to 2.13±0.54 mL/min/kg and the elimination T1/2 was shortened (from 17.1±4.9 to 7.7 ±1.7 hour) following administration of 300 mg per day carbamazepine for 10 days [see DRUG INTERACTIONS].
+However, the carbamazepine dose used in this study was fairly low compared to the recommended doses (1000-1200 mg per day); the effect at usual carbamazepine doses is unknown.

-In addition, there were two 8-week, fixed-dose, placebo-controlled studies of XANAX XR in patients with panic disorder, involving fixed XANAX XR doses of 4 and 6 mg/day, on a once-a-day basis, that did not show a benefit for either dose of XANAX XR.
+In addition, there were two 8-week, fixed-dose, placebo-controlled studies of XANAX XR in adult patients with panic disorder, involving fixed XANAX XR doses of 4 mg and 6 mg/ once per day that did not show a benefit for either dose of XANAX XR.

 Analyses of the relationship between treatment outcome and gender did not suggest any differential responsiveness on the basis of gender.